 Ursula had a tremendous impact on the lives of those students, teaching them what can happen “if prejudice and hatred are allowed to run wild.”
 This scholarship is a testimony to the legacy Ursula created.

-Research or interview a Holocaust survivor, witness, or rescuer.
+Step One: Research or interview a Holocaust survivor, witness, or rescuer.

 - SAVE ONE LIFE AND YOU HAVE SAVED THE WHOLE WORLD — Many people are familiar with the story of Oscar Schindler and his role in saving the lives of Jewish people during the Holocaust.
 Research the life of another individual who helped save Jewish people.
 What motivated them to risk their life to save Jews during the Holocaust?
 How can we help others find this level of courage for the betterment of today’s world?